keekeen/MX-Switch-Break-In-Machine-Plus/README.md

 | ------------------------------------ | --- | -----
 | D3V-16-\* or<br>D3V-11-\* or<br>D3V-01-\* or<br>D3V-6-\*<br> *e.g. D3V-16-1C24*| 1   | Limit switch for counter, any plunger pin models should work.
 Refer to [datasheet](/Production/Datasheet/D3V.pdf) for more info. |
 | M3 x 12mm                            | 2   | Fasterners for counter switch and top housing |

+## Operation Guide

+## Maintenance/Assembly Guide 🔧
+#### For general maintenace:
+Apply a generous amount of lubricate between the pusher and machine bottom housing once in awhile/prior to use.

+#### If you decide to <del>dissect</del> disassemble the machine:
+Refer to the following as a reference and please take extra precaution on text that are highlighted in **bold**.

 ## Changelog 📒
 - `15/01/2023:` Initial documentation draft